 Having tested Rust-Oleum’s Chalk Paint and Milk Paint, I’m a fan of both.
 Milk Paint is certainly a great paint for a more delicate piece of furniture.
 It does take some patience, but the end result is much worth it.
 I’m completely happy with how the piano turned out.
 And that book wall, totally not my idea, but I’m loving how it came together here.
 If you want to see exactly how I create that look, check out this tutorial here.

 Have any of you used a pre-mixed Milk Paint before?
 I would love to hear your opinions.

-UPDATE: The milk paint is still holding up well, minus a few dings from a crazy 11-month-old and his walker.
+UPDATE: The milk paint is still holding up well, minus a few dings from a crazy one-year-old.
 It’s just giving it character.
 Check out how I decorated the piano for fall here.

 Hey guys, do you love Farmhouse style as much as I do?
 Well, I have a couple of really great posts for you to check out.